The official blog of the Lung Institute.

 Both the Ryman’s guided and self-guided tours are fully wheelchair accessible, as is seating on the main floor and balcony.
 Accessible seating is available through ticket outlets and at the Ryman box office.
 Simply let them know you have special seating requirements for supplemental oxygen, wheelchair, or whatever your needs are, and they will help you.
 The Ryman Auditorium’s phone number for more information on accessibility is (615) 889-3060.

 At the Lung Institute, we understand that having accessible travel options is important.
 We also recognize the challenges of finding effective and sustainable treatment options for patients suffering from debilitating lung diseases such as chronic obstructive pulmonary disease (COPD), pulmonary fibrosis, or interstitial lung disease.
-By harnessing the body’s innate healing capacity, we have developed revolutionary, minimally invasive stem cell therapies to treat lung disease.
+By harnessing the body’s innate healing capacity, we have developed revolutionary, minimally invasive cellular therapies to treat lung disease.
 Our goal is to help patients breathe more easily, improve their quality of life and provide hope.

 Lung Institute Treatment Facilities